LimitlessSpace/Particle-Animations/README.md

 a first generation engine for rendering particles.

-The screen width and screen height are set to 1600 and 800 respectivly meaning that if you have another preferred resolution you can go on screen.h and change the constant variables SCREEN_WIDTH AND SCREEN_HEIGHT to your preferred resolution.
+The screen width and screen height are set to 1600 and 800 respectivly meaning that if you have another preferred resolution you can go on screen.h and change the constant variables SCREEN_WIDTH AND SCREEN_HEIGHT.

 Next up the files are managed in this way: